The Burnes Center undertakes its own global impact projects in collaboration with impact engine partners.

 Our Partner — The Equitable Engagement Lab @ Northeastern — works to improve Education Engagement and Equity

 Equitable Engagement Lab Pilot

-With the support of the Walton Foundation, the Lab tests community engagement tools and practices with a cohort of 12-18 Walton grantees working in the K-12 education and youth engagement space.
+With the support of the Walton Family Foundation, the Lab tests community engagement tools and practices with a cohort of 6 Walton grantees working in the K-12 education and youth engagement space.
 The pilot project involves working with this cohort to develop the value proposition for engagement and then design and execute their engagement strategies using open source platforms.
 The project will conclude by drawing insights and lessons learned for how to conduct equitable forms of insight generation at scale.
-The Equitable Education Engagement Lab will share the learnings from the pilot through a series of case studies and accompanying podcast episodes documenting the experiences of cohort members.
+The Equitable Education Engagement Lab will share the learnings from the pilot through a toolkit, a series of case studies and accompanying podcast episodes documenting the experiences of cohort members.

 Equitable Education Lab Expansion

 After the conclusion of the pilot, the Burnes Center and the Equitable Education Engagement Lab plan to work with one or more philanthropic partners and K-12 cohorts to support ongoing use and expansion of equitable engagement tools and services to a larger ecosystem of institutions including and beyond education.